Catly

-Catly (stylized as Cátly) is a platform game developed by SuperAuthenti, set to release for Steam, Nintendo Switch and Apple Watch.
+Catly (stylized as Cátly) is an upcoming platformer game developed by SuperAuthenti, set to release for Steam, Nintendo Switch and Apple Watch.
 Following its announcement on The Game Awards 2024 in December, Catly was subject of criticism over allegations of generative artificial intelligence use for the first trailer and blockchain technologies for the game.

 Gameplay

-Catly is an open world platformer and adventure game with single-player and multiplayer options.
-In Catly, players can customize a cat avatar to take care of it and explore environments.
-Gameplay also includes farming simulator and island building elements.
+Catly is an adventure game with an open world architecture.
+It has single-player and multiplayer options.
+In Catly, players can customize a cat avatar, care for it, and explore environments.

+Gameplay also includes farming simulator and island-building elements.

 Development

 Catly is developed by studio SuperAuthenti and was made in Unreal Engine 5.
 The game was unveiled with a teaser trailer on December 12, 2024 during The Game Awards 2024 presentations.
 SuperAuthenti announced the release for PC (via Steam), Nintendo Switch and Apple Watch.
 A trailer showcasing gameplay was launched on Catlys Steam page on December 19.